 Rita graduated as Dux of Kelmscott Senior High School in 1989 and entered Curtin University, where she obtained a Bachelor of Business, majoring in Economics.
 She has worked as an economist with the Commonwealth Department of Finance and the West Australian State Treasury.
 She left the Treasury in 1997 to work with Dr Geoff Gallop as Director of Economic policy and Strategic Adviser and became Chief of Staff to Premier Alan Carpenter.
 Rita assisted with the 2001 State election campaign and was appointed Chief Policy Coordinator in the 2005 campaign.
 She has been Member of the Legislative Assembly (for West Swan) since 2008.
 Rita is currently Minister responsible for Planning, Transport.

-Scholarship Winner for 2021 is: Jasmine Beattie
+Scholarship Winner for 2022 is: Saffron Maitland

 Wayne French Accounting Scholarship